davidfrisch/UNIFR_API_EPUCK/docs/first_steps.rst

     * In Webots : ⏯  press play

 4. Graphic User Interface
-    * A GUI is available in the pip package.
-To run it, please run the following command:
+    * A GUI is available in the package.
+To start it, please run the following command:

     .. code-block:: shell